bitprj/devrel/AStarPathfinding/blog.md

 ```

-Alright now that we have that done we still need to draw each square of the grid in the window.
+Now that we have that done we still need to draw each square of the grid in the window.
 Thankfully pygame contains a function that allows us to draw rectangles on the screen so this should be straightforward.
-If you noticed earlier, I added a small area within the main game loop dedicated to drawing the grid, we’ll write the below code there.
-We’ll need to cycle through all of the nodes in the grid with two for loops and fetch the nodes color.
-Then color in a square with that node’s color.
+If you noticed earlier, I added a small area within the main game loop dedicated to drawing the grid, so we’ll write the below code there.
+We’ll need to cycle through all of the nodes in the grid with two for loops and fetch the nodes color, then color in a square with that node’s color.
 (I’ve also added a small edit of changing the `screen.fill()` to fill in the background color we chose earlier).

 ```